 4. Acknowledge that your advice may not be what they’re looking for.

 When a dozen people are offering you different and often conflicting advice, it can be frustrating to feel like you have to defend your choices to each of them.

 A friend of mine offered to chat through an issue with me and then sincerely acknowledged that we were probably getting a lot of advice from a lot of different places.
 She went on to say that she completely understood if we didn’t take her up on the offer.
 It was a relief to have her say that upfront (so that I didn’t have to worry about offending her) and confirm that she was truly offering advice with our best interest at heart.

 I hesitated to add this one to the list because I know people do this from the kindness of their hearts, but I think it deserves a mention anyway:

 Be careful that your response to other people’s problems doesn’t simply minimize what they’re going through.

 It’s our natural tendency to assure others that everything will be okay, but whether the problem someone is dealing with is real or imaginary, it always feels like a bigger deal to them than it does from the outside.
 Minimizing their concerns doesn’t really assuage their fears but instead makes them feel like you’re dismissing what they’re going through.

 Instead, just be there.
-Let someone know you care, that you’re praying (if you are!), that you have been through something similar and know what it feels like to be worried, etc. Don’t say “I’m sure everything will be okay” or “It will all work out” or “Don’t worry.”
+Let someone know you care, that you’re praying (if you are!), that you have been through something similar, and know what it feels like to be worried, etc. Don’t say, “I’m sure everything will be okay,” or “It will all work out,” or “Don’t worry.”

-Like I said, I know I’ve broken all of these rules in the past.
+As I said, I know I’ve broken all of these rules in the past.
 The point of this post isn’t to make you feel bad if you have too; it’s to share what I learned as the recipient of advice so that we can all keep them in mind for the future!

 What else would you add to this list?